emmajanedrews/base-template/_posts/2017-09-13-what-you-need-to-know-about-the-late-summer-market.md

 As we move from summer into fall, let’s pause for a quick market update.&nbsp;

 First of all, is the market still hot?
 It depends on the inventory.
-If you are a buyer or seller in the $300,000 and under price range, inventory is still very tight—with only** two weeks of inventory available.**&nbsp;
+If you are a buyer or seller in the $300,000 and under price range, inventory is still very tight—with only two weeks of inventory available.&nbsp;

 If you are buying or selling in the $400,000 to $700,000 price range, there are some interesting things happening.
 Sellers are getting a little aggressive and price reductions are becoming more common.&nbsp;